 Consult the map above to find your community or any neighbourhood you want to follow.
-You can click on any neighbourhood name to be taken directly to the news and views concerning your community.
+You can click on any name to be taken directly to the news, views and things to do in your neighbourhood.

 Or select your neighbourhood from below.

-Bennington Heights: Immortalized by Margaret Atwood in her novel Cat’s Eye, the author’s childhood neighbourhood of Bennington Heights is a highly sought-after address for many.
+Bennington Heights: Immortalized by Margaret Atwood in her novel Cat’s Eye, the author’s childhood neighbourhood of Bennington Heights is a highly sought-after address.
 Among the many desirable features of this small neighbourhood are the “private-like” elementary school and the numerous nature trails that offer residents a leisurely stroll to nearby communities.

 Bedford Park: Bedford Park is an upper-middle-class residential neighbourhood in the middle of North Toronto.
 Comprised primarily of stone and brick bungalows, Bedford Park differentiates itself from some of the surrounding neighbourhoods in that it was designed with the middle class, rather than the upper class, in mind.

 Bridle Path: The Bridle Path is one of Toronto’s most famous neighbourhoods.
 It’s surrounded by the Don River Valley and roughly enclosed by Leslie Street and Bayview Avenue to the east and west, Sunnybrook Health Sciences Centre to the south, and The Bridle Path to the north.

-Caribou Park: The small community of Caribou Park — located east of Bathurst Street, west of Avenue Road and south of Lawrence Avenue West — is one of Toronto’s most affluent neighbourhoods with typical home prices coming in at over $1 million.
+Caribou Park: The small neighbourhood of Caribou Park — located east of Bathurst Street, west of Avenue Road and south of Lawrence Avenue West — is one of Toronto’s most affluent neighbourhoods with some of the city’s most expensive homes.

-Casa Loma: Surrounding and defined by the famous castle of the same name is the Casa Loma neighbourhood, located south of St. Clair Avenue West, north of Davenport Road, between Bathurst Street and Spadina Road.
+Casa Loma: Surrounding and defined by the famous castle of the same name is the residential Casa Loma neighbourhood, located south of St. Clair Avenue West, north of Davenport Road, between Bathurst Street and Spadina Road.
 Streeter puts it into the Forest Hill area, although its small population includes both the very affluent and those with moderate incomes.

 Chaplin Estates: Chaplin Estates is the name of the neighbourhood bound by Eglinton Avenue to the north, Yonge Street to the east and Chaplin Crescent across the southwest.